rndbblnn/yuzu-ohlcv-saver/README.md

-# yuzu-ohlcv-saver (work in progress)
+# yuzu-ohlcv-saver

-simple app to fetch & save OHLCV data from yuzu.dev's GraphQL server
+simple app to fetch OHLCV data from yuzu.dev's GraphQL server and save into a local PostgreSQL database

+## Usage

+* Put yuzu.dev API key in application.yml
+* Run SymbolSaverTest